anushkajondhale/Demo-1/README.md

 # Demo-1
-This is my 1st repository
+This is my 1st Repository.
-Auther - Anushka
+Author - Anushka